diatomzone/diatomzone.github.io/hiddenpagesdonotlook/zzznotes.md

 - gallery hovers prevent images from being right clicked/long pressed
 - THE GREAT LINKLIST INDENTATION MYSTERY
   - my html is not displaying properly inside a liquid if statement, tried everything including restarting jekyll serve, it breaks and displays everything as code element/an unrendered text p if indented twice or more, it only works when the content inside the if statement is indented once/nonce
-  - internet suggestion: "Add markdown="0" attribute to a top-level tag [ex: i trieed it on body in layout template] to disable Markdown parsing." (but it doesn't do anything)
+  - internet suggestion: "Add markdown="0" attribute to a top-level tag [ex: i tried it on body in layout template] to disable Markdown parsing." (but it doesn't do anything)
   - tried the above by putting everything in a div
   - thankfully my friend discovered it works if simply contained in a div........ i guess it was misinterpreting the liquid tag/indentation and turned it into code?? the jekyll highlighter rouge or whatever was showing up in f12 too
 - can't format code blocks to fit max-width: 100%; only works with with pixel amount or inline